RichCoursera/gettingandcleaningcoursera/CodeBook.md

 Frequency domain - The Fast Fourier Transform (FFT) were applied to several of the signals

 ###Variable Names (pertaining to the Variable Descriptions above)
+The variable are all numeric values, and every subject performed and captured data for all of the activities.
 ###
 ######Body acceleration on the x axis mean()
 ######Body acceleration on the y axis mean()